joshcrypt/sendy-deploymentworkflow/README.md

 * Cloud Formation is a DevOps tool that is used to automate infrastructure and service creation.

 ### AWS Elastic Container Service
+The Docker Container is packaged inside an AWS Elastic Container Service instance.
+Once CloudFormation creates a task definition to update the stack, it then informs AWS Elastic Container Service to fetch the docker image from AWS Elastic Container registry in order to replace the old task with the new task.
+Once the docker image is deployed in the containerized environment it can then be tested using the serivce URL provided by the CLoudFormation step.
+CodePipeline provides a dashboard to be able to view the deployment steps and stages.

+###### The steps involved in the AWS Elastic Container Service section are shown below
+* Amazon CloudFormation creates a task to replace the existing task with a new task
+* Amazon ECS fetches docker image from Amazon ECR and updates it's content
+* Test from service URL to check if the deployment is successful
+* Monitor on the dashboard to view the progress of the deployment.

+### Monitoring and Logging
+It is important to ensure monitoring and logging of the deployed changes is done efficiently and across the whole deployment process.
+This should be done in order to get metrics for comparison and to create a proper baseline for consistency.